Fake/ Counterfeit Lamps

 Manufacturers for OEM and After-Market (OEM – original equipment manufacturer)

 Philips are the largest bulb manufacturer & pioneered the technology.

 Philips identify their bulbs with a code, the code will start with the letters HSCR, MSCR or MSFR and the replacement lamp should have the identical marking.

 In roughly 50% of lamps the bulb markings are clearly visible, but some lamps either have the bulb orientated so you couldn’t read the markings without a dentist’s mirror.
 If the bulb orientation differs we would be suspicious as this is a rare practice and has been used to hide the markings from casual inspection.

 Beyond the bulb markings there are other ways to either identify a counterfeit lamp that are either conclusive or by the weight of evidence make you feel that you have a fake.

-Tremendous effort has been invested in these pages and the information is based on years of projector lamp experience talking to many manufacturers.
+Tremendous effort has been invested in these pages & the information is based on years of projector lamp experience talking to many manufacturers.
 Our belief is that all statements made on this page are accurate.